2018: The year of the Playstation Vita

 Physical or Digital?

 Memory cards which were never cheap, to begin with, are rising in price due to low supply and high demand.
-Purchasing one can be the deal breaker for any budding Vita enthusiast.
-Therefore if you decide to only purchase digital games; prepare to spend a lot on memory cards.
+Purchasing a memory card can be the deal breaker for any budding Vita enthusiast.
+Therefore if you decide only to purchase digital games; prepare to spend a lot on memory cards.
 They come in 4GB, 8GB, 16GB, 32GB and 64GB variants.
 Numerous people have reported that 64GB cards can be unstable.
-So with that in mind, a 32GB is probably what I’d recommend you pick up.
+So with that in mind, a 32GB is what I’d recommend you pick up.
 A 32GB card will hold around 20 games.

 Although memory cards are expensive, unlike the PS4, the digital counterparts of Vita games can often be cheaper than physical copies.
 There’s also the added bonus of having all of your games with you at all time.
 Be aware however that not all titles are available on the PS Store.